canmet-energy/btap_ml/docs/usage/preprocessing.rst

 .. note::

     The system will not work with columns containing strings and floats together.
 A mix of default values which require conversion and regular numbers must be updated to be only numbers.
+All data should be fully prepared before being passed into the program.

 What this does
 ^^^^^^^^^^^^^^